ariannedee/intro-to-python-2ed/README.md

 ### 2. Install Python 3

-Follow along with Lesson 1.1
+**Note:** There are video instructions in Lesson 1.1

-You can reference this [Real Python tutorial](https://realpython.com/installing-python/#windows-how-to-install-python-using-the-official-installer) for more instructions on how to install Python on your operating system.
+You can reference this [Real Python tutorial](https://realpython.com/installing-python) for more instructions on how to install Python on your operating system.

 Email me at **arianne.dee.studios** at gmail.com if you need help troubleshooting